cronical/budget_dance/docs/workbook.md

 ### Naming conventions for accounts

 - Actual account names are generally of the form *type-who-firm* where type is one of 401K, 529, BKG, BND, ESP, HSA, IRA, IRA Roth, LON, MUT.

+### Documentation Conventions

+By convention in the documentation we call the workbook `fcast.xlsm`, although it could be anything.